Criminal Justice

 • FreeWorld’s mission is to end generational poverty and recidivism.
 They help formerly incarcerated people get high-wage jobs so they can thrive on their own terms.
 With a newfound sense of stability, prison remains a memory for FreeWorld graduates.
 Jason Green is a founding board member.

 • Jason’s close friend Matt Mochary started coaching formerly incarcerated men on how to find jobs.
 He discovered trucking was an ideal vocation that was in high demand and easy to learn.
 The results were astounding.
 They decided to start a non-profit to scale this initiative and recruited an amazing leader, Jason Wang, formerly incarcerated himself, to scale this organization.
-We’re proud to say that, as of October 2023, they have over 836 graduates, 85 percent of whom have been placed into a career within one month of graduation.
+We’re proud to say that, as of summer 2024, they have over 1,500+ graduates.
 We hope to expand to thousands in the next few years under Jason’s leadership.

 • Recidiviz is a team of technologists committed to getting decision-makers – from policymakers and corrections leaders to individual probation and parole officers – the data they need to drive better criminal justice outcomes.